Welcome to the 6-Steps guide for making some of life's more challenging decisions.

 Margaret is 81.
 She had suffered from congestive heart failure for years when she developed stage 1 pancreatic cancer.
 Because of the stress caused by her cancer, she passed out and was rushed to the hospital.
 It might have been true that Margaret was very unhappy about the quality of her life in the nursing home and was terrified of undergoing cancer treatment.
 In that case she could have considered it a blessing to have lost consciousness and been able to have a peaceful death.
 Seeing a very sick unconscious elderly woman, the doctor, who met her for the first time when she was admitted, assumed that this was the case and that she was ready to die.
 He therefore entered a do-not-resuscitate order in her chart.
 But Margaret was far from ready to go and did want her early-stage cancer treated even though she knew that she would be returned to the nursing home.
 The admitting doctor used his own judgment about whether Margaret valued the present quality of her life enough to be willing to undergo cancer treatment.
 Fortunately Margaret’s daughter, who was her healthcare representative, brought in a copy of her living will and her status was recoded as “full treatment."
 Without that, nothing would have been done to restart her heart.

 A living will is by far your best way to avoid undergoing procedures that you don’t want and to get the procedures that you do want, and to be specific in your requests.
 "No heroic measures" is too vague; what is heroic to one may be cowardly to others, which is why specificity is essential.
+In addition, you will want your healthcare provider to enter medical orders in your record.
+These focus on specific actions and must be followed.
+You will find a sample Contingent Medical Order in the Guide and in the More Information section.

 Everyone benefits if you create a living will.